-December 20, 2018 UPDATE: At its monthly meeting on December 19, 2018, MTC voted to authorize Commission Chair Jake Mackenzie to sign on to the CASA Compact.
-The ABAG (Association of Bay Area Governments) Executive Board will consider the CASA Compact at its January 17, 2019, meeting.
+January 18, 2019 UPDATE: At its monthly meeting on December 19, 2018, MTC voted to authorize Commission Chair Jake Mackenzie to sign on to the CASA Compact.
+The ABAG (Association of Bay Area Governments) Executive Board at its January 17, 2019, meeting voted to authorize Board President David Rabbitt to sign on to the Compact as well.

 Original Press Release, Dated December 12, 2018: